-SiO2: Crystalline silica is classified as a human carcinogen (Group I) by the IARC (International Agency for Research on Cancer).
+SiO2: Crystalline silica is classified as a human carcinogen (Group I) by the IARC (International Agency for Research on

 Ni: Nickel is considered carcinogenic.
 Long term overexplosure to nickel fumes may also cause pulmonary fibrosis and oedema.
-Cr: Chromium (in some forms) is considered carcinogenic.
-Hexavalent chromium and its compounds are on the IARC and NTP lists as posing a cancer risk to humans.

 Arc rays: Skin cancer has been reported.